2012–13 Australian bushfire season: New South Wales

-Two fires broke out in the Upper Hunter Region on 25 November.
+Two fires broke out in the Upper Hunter Valley on 25 November.
 The first fire was burning in the Wollemi National Park and the second near Bunnan had burned out 120 ha.
 Both were under control on 26 November.

 Northern Territory

 Two large fires resulted in large areas of bushland being burnt.
 The fires were burning uncontrollably on 19 November, one east of Tennant Creek and another on Yambah Station about 60 km north of Alice Springs.
 Both fires were monitored and some back burning was done in an effort to control the blazes.

 South Australia

 Seven houses were lost along with sheds and vehicles on 11 November in a fire that swept through 2000 ha of land at Tulka near Port Lincoln.

 Lightning strikes caused over 100 fires to ignite around the state on 20 November.
-Fires on the Eyre peninsula were the most difficult with one fire advancing to within 7 km of Port Lincoln.
+Fires on the Eyre Peninsula were the most difficult with one fire advancing to within 7 km of Port Lincoln.
 A number of residents evacuated their homes after 500 ha of bush was lost despite the efforts of 120 fire-fighters and five waterbombers used to combat the blaze.

 The following day a further 31,591 lightning strikes initiated a further 300 fires, 600 volunteers worked overnight to extinguish the majority of fires.
 The Port Lincoln fire continued to burn consuming a total of 1700 ha of scrub.